-Save money and save yourself the mad dash to the shops when the weather suddenly turns and you realise your kids have no warm clothes that fit (ahem, not that I’m speaking from experience, of course not ).
+Save money and save yourself the mad dash to the shops when the weather suddenly turns, and you realise your kids have no warm clothes that fit (ahem, not that I’m speaking from experience).

 Take a second to update your clothing list whenever you make a purchase.
 This should take no time if you do it via your smartphone (you could even do it while you’re waiting at the checkout).